lumina-ai-inc/chunkr-chat-app/README.md

 cursor = connection.cursor()
 ```

-We will also create a Supabase [Python client](https://supabase.com/docs/reference/python/introduction) that we can use to interact with the database.
-We create two separate tables - one to store our document information and the other to store embeddings.
+> NOTE: If you're using Supabase, make sure to enable the pgvector extension before trying to make a field of type vector.

-> NOTE: Since we’re making use of the pgvector extension make sure to enable it before trying to make a field that is of type vector.
+We create two tables: one to store our document information and the other to store embeddings.

 ```python
 # Create file table